SkygearIO/skygear-doc/content/js/query.md

 +++

-Skygear provie query of records with condition.
-You can put condition to Skygear query, only geting the records you want.
+Skygear provides query of records with conditions.
+You can apply condition to Skygear queries, only getting the records you want.

 To start with a simple query with `equalTo`